100 Years of Women in Law

 The last 100 years is a real demonstration of how far women in law and other professions have come and an example of what determination and willpower can achieve.
 Women lawyers before us fought really hard to give us the opportunities that we have today.
 I am certain that the introduction of women to the legal profession has certainly had a bearing on the legislation that has allowed us women more equal rights.
 How else would it have been passed?

 As women in the legal profession we must remember the women that faced and overcame discrimination and adversity, and not take our current progress for granted.
 We must also be kind to our male colleagues, for fear that, left unchallenged; women could evolve a discriminatory attitude towards them.

 50% of our Board of Directors are women.

-Carrie-Ann Randall is an employment lawyer at Lawson-West Solicitors in Leicestershire and defends clients on a daily basis facing discrimination in the work place.
+Vaishali Thakerar is a Director and Head of Employment at Lawson-West Solicitors in Leicestershire and defends clients on a daily basis who face discrimination in the work place.